Periodontist explaining what gum disease looks to a patient sitting on a dentist's chair

 Flossing is an important part of your daily oral health routine.
 Make sure that you floss at least once every day.
 Flossing will help you remove any plaque that may be beyond reach for your toothbrush.
 It's best to floss after you have brushed your teeth.
 You can floss in the morning, in the middle of the afternoon, or even at night.
 If you floss at least once per day you can significantly reduce the chance of periodontal disease.

 Your dentist will easily detect any symptoms of gum disease if you visit regularly, every 6 months.
 Getting your teeth cleaned often will allow the dentist to detect warning signs before you get gum disease.
 A professional cleaning will remove tartar and plaque that might have built up.
-This can happen even if you brush and floss because of hard to reach areas.
+This can happen even if you brush and floss because of hard-to-reach areas.
 If you have gingivitis, regular dental check-ups may help you to fully reverse it.

 If you didn’t need another reason to quit smoking, here's one anyway.
 Quitting smoking could drastically reduce the chances of developing gum disease.
 Smoking can weaken your immune system and it can also make it much more difficult for you to fight gum disease.
 Smoking also makes it much more difficult for gums to heal when they have already experienced damage.

 Make sure to brush your teeth every day.
 This can help you to ultimately remove the food and plaque that may be trapped between your gums.
 It’s also very important that you give your tongue a good scrubbing.
-Your tongue could be harboring bacteria that causes bad breath, especially the back of the tongue.
+Your tongue could be harboring bacteria that cause bad breath, especially the back of the tongue.
 You need to make sure that your toothbrush has soft bristles and fits in your mouth comfortably.
 If you can, consider an electronic toothbrush.
-These toothbrushes are far more effective at removing plaque compared to a manual toothbrush.
+These toothbrushes are far more effective at removing plaque compared to a manual toothbrushes.
 Make sure that you replace the head every few months.

 If you want to stop gum disease, make sure to choose the right toothpaste.
-There are store shelves lined with brands that claim to reduce gingivitis as well as freshening your breath.
+There are store shelves lined with brands that claim to reduce gingivitis as well as freshen your breath.
 How do you pick the right one?
 Ultimately, it just helps to make sure that you pick one that comes with the ADA seal and one that contains fluoride.

 Mouthwash is available over the counter and can help you to reduce plaque while also helping prevent gingivitis.
-Mathwash can reduce the spread of plaque and reduce tartar, It can also as remove food particles stuck between your teeth.
+Mouthwash can reduce the spread of plaque and reduce tartar, It can also as remove food particles stuck between your teeth.

 If you believe that you are already in the later stage of gum disease, Dr. Markle can help.
 His professional experience treating periodontal disease can help you reverse even the more serious stages of gum disease.
 Schedule an appointment with Dr. Kenneth Markle.
-His team is ready to give you the support you need to make your oral health number one priority.
+His team is ready to give you the support you need to make your oral health a number one priority.